High thermal mass is generally seen as a useful quality in a building because it can be utilised to trap and save any spare heat which might turn up.

 A kind of ideal situation is where you would like your house to remain at 21°C. all the time and the outside temperature goes up to 25 during the day and down to 17 at night (a swing of 4° each way).
 With the right amount of thermal mass to absorb the extremes (at the correct speed) everything would balance out and you will pretty much have an even temperature.
 It would simply be a matter of calculating the mass of building materials needed to absorb the daytime surplus energy so it could let it back out at night.

 So far so good but there are several complications –

 - The better a house is insulated, the less thermal mass matters.
 To take it to an extreme, imagine an almost perfectly insulated house with almost perfect MVHRMechanical Ventilation with Heat Recovery.
+This is usually a double fan arrangement which extracts stale air from the house and sucks in fresh air at the same time.
+As the warm stale air is blown out, heat is extracted from it and passed over to the cool incoming air by means of a heat exchanger.
+With the latest technology, over 90% of the heat can be recovered. (see Passivhaus standard) and excellent shading of windows.
 No matter how hot or cold it is outside it will have almost zero effect on the inside temperature and so thermal mass would be irrelevant.
-This is the type of construction, similar to passivhaus, which is set to become the norm for new build in 2016.
 Conversely, a rather poorly insulated house may benefit considerably from high thermal mass.